gristlabs/grist-core/README.md

     - Dates and times, toggles, and special numerics such as currency all have specialized editors and formatting options.
     - [Conditional Formatting](https://support.getgrist.com/conditional-formatting/), letting you control the style of cells with formulas to draw attention to important information.
   * Drag-and-drop dashboards.
-    - [Charts](https://support.getgrist.com/widget-chart/), [card views](https://support.getgrist.com/widget-card/) and even a [calendar widget](https://support.getgrist.com/widget-calendar/) for visualization.
+    - [Charts](https://support.getgrist.com/widget-chart/), [card views](https://support.getgrist.com/widget-card/) and a [calendar widget](https://support.getgrist.com/widget-calendar/) for visualization.
     - [Summary tables](https://support.getgrist.com/summary-tables/) for summing and counting across groups.
     - [Widget linking](https://support.getgrist.com/linking-widgets/) streamlines filtering and editing data.
     Grist has a unique approach to visualization, where you can lay out and link distinct widgets to show together,